 The Government makes the rules about accessing super.
 You can withdraw your super if:

-• You are 60 or over and you change jobs or stop working temporarily.
+- You are 60 or over and you change jobs or stop working temporarily.
+Any new contributions will be preserved until you reach a new condition of release.

-• You are under 60, have reached your preservation age and have stopped work permanently.
+- You are 60 or over and have stopped work permanently.

 Ways to withdraw your super